Wakcli/wakcli/README.md

 ---

-## 👨‍💻 About Me
+## About Me

-Hey — I'm **WakCLI**, a full-stack developer and computer engineering student based in Ireland.
+Hello im WakCLI and im a Conputer Engineering Student in 🇮🇪* .
-I'm the CEO of **Endxel**, Head Developer at **Ashgate Studio**, and I'm building both into something real.
+I'm the CEO of **Endxel**, Head Developer at **Ashgate Studio**, im hopeing to bring both into my adult life and make them my job!

-I write code across the stack — from low-level C++ to web apps to game systems — and I'm always working on something.
+I write code for C++ to web apps to game systems.
 My goal is to grow Endxel into a fully launched company while chasing my passion for game development at Ashgate Studio.

-> *"Comms open.
-Always building."*
+> *"Comms open. "*

 ---